majdiAlKotamy/majdiAlKotamy/README.md

 <h3 align="left"> About me : <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" /></h3>

 <h4>

-Decisive Engineer with 6+ years in designing and implementing digital solutions for banking software, core banking, and digital wallets.
-Skilled in API development, data analysis, and business intelligence.
+Decisive Engineer with 6+ years in designing and implementing digital software solutions.
+Skilled in API manifacturing, software development, data analysis, and business intelligence.
+Expertise in business process design, software implementation, and delivery management.
 Passionate about enhancing user experience and driving success in financial services, remittance, and currency exchange.
 Ready to join a data-driven team in the finance sector.
+Explore my portfolio on GitHub. for banking software, core banking, and digital wallets.
 </h4>

 <p align="left">